ChristopherPope/tatter-fitness-api/readme.md

 - Reps Only (e.g. Goodmornings or Leg Raises)

 ## ExerciseModifiers Table
-When a workout is performed, modifiers may be made to the exercise.
+When a workout is performed, modifiers may be added to the exercise.
 These are stored in the ***ExerciseModifiers*** table, some modifiers are:
 - Narrow Grip
 - Medium Grip
 - PBand